 ^{}We thank Bárbara Ribas for the research assistance, Jefferson Colombo, and Veneziano de Castro Araújo for the comments.
-Empirical results were obtained using bvartools package in R. We are grateful for funding from the University Blockchain Research Initiative and the Silicon Valley Community Foundation, through the Ripple Impact Fund, and from the call of Sao Paulo School of Economics of Getulio Vargas Foundation.
+Empirical results were obtained using bvartools package in R. We are grateful for funding from the University Blockchain Research Initiative and the Silicon Valley Community Foundation, through the Ripple Impact Fund, and from the call of School of Economics in São Paulo of Getulio Vargas Foundation.

 the efficient price of the Ethereum from the cointegrating relationship, if any.
 We consider the case that cointegration is time-varying due to the development that has taken place in the cryptocurrency market over time and evaluate the effects of this possible change in behavior.
 We estimate the time-varying version of vector error-correction model (VECM) with stochastic volatility from Koop et al. (2011).
-We study the second largest cryptocurrency by market capitalization: Ethereum.
+We study the second largest cryptocurrencies by market capitalization: Ethereum.
 We use daily data between 08/06/2015 and 12/30/2022.

 Our research proposal is directly related to Adebola et al. (2019).
 Adebola et al. (2019) analyze the relationship between cryptocurrencies and gold prices through cointegration, if any.
 They use fractional cointegration as a methodology.
 We have a difference in relation to Adebola et al. (2019) because we analyze the presence of cointegration with time-varying parameters (TVP) based on Koop et al. (2011).
 Our motivation for the time-varying behavior for cointegration comes from the presence of pronounced rises and falls in cryptocurrency prices.
 For example, Yaya et al. (2019) analyze the behavior of cryptocurrency prices before and after the 2017 and 2018 crash in the cryptocurrency market.
-Also cointegration refers to variables moving toward a long-term equilibrium.
-The time-varying cointegration relation can be understood as a slowly changing equilibrium, in which variables are attracted at any point in time, but not necessarily at all points in time (Saikkonen and Choi, 2004; Bierens and Martins, 2010; Koop et al., 2011).
-Thus, moments of pronounced rises in the price of the cryptocurrency could be associated with periods in which there is no attraction towards equilibrium.